Features 3 minutes 14 November 2024

 Where to find khao man kai?

-Khao man kai is a dish served nationwide from sizzling street-side stalls with plastic stools to swanky, air-conditioned dining rooms, but these are some of the khao man kai specialists featured in The MICHELIN Guide Thailand 2024 edition that you should pay a visit.
+Khao man kai is a dish served nationwide from sizzling street-side stalls with plastic stools to swanky, air-conditioned dining rooms, but these are some of the khao man kai specialists featured in The MICHELIN Guide Thailand 2024 edition that you should visit.

 A variation of chicken rice served at Khao Mun Gai Nha Jone in Pathum Thani. (© Khao Mun Gai Nha Jone)